“When we passed the Affordable Care Act, I told President Obama it was a big deal – or something to that effect.”

 - Doubling America’s investment in community health centers.
 Community health centers provide primary, prenatal, and other important care to underserved populations.
 Biden will double the federal investment in these centers, expanding access to high quality health care for the populations that need it most.

 - Achieving mental health parity and expanding access to mental health care.
 As Vice President, Biden was a champion for efforts to implement the federal mental health parity law, improve access to mental health care, and eliminate the stigma around mental health.
 As President, he will redouble these efforts to ensure enforcement of mental health parity laws and expand funding for mental health services.

 SUPPORTING HEALTH, NOT REWARDING WEALTH

 Joe Biden believes in rewarding work, not just wealth – and investing in hard-working Americans’ health, not protecting the most privileged Americans’ wealth.
 Warren Buffett said it best when he stated that he should not pay a lower tax rate than his secretary.

-The Biden Plan will make health care a right by getting rid of capital gains tax loopholes for the super wealthy.
+As President, Biden will make health care a right by getting rid of capital gains tax loopholes for the super wealthy.
 Today, the very wealthy pay a tax rate of just 20% on long-term capital gains.
 According to the Joint Committee on Taxation, the capital gains and dividends exclusion is the second largest tax expenditure in the entire tax code: $127 billion in fiscal year 2019 alone.
 As President, Biden will roll back the Trump rate cut for the very wealthy and restore the 39.6% top rate he helped restore when he negotiated an end to the Bush tax cuts for the wealthy in 2012.
 Biden’s capital gains reform will close the loopholes that allow the super wealthy to avoid taxes on capital gains altogether.
-The Biden plan will assure those making over $1 million will pay the top rate on capital gains, doubling the capital gains tax rate on the super wealthy.
+Biden will assure those making over $1 million will pay the top rate on capital gains, doubling the capital gains tax rate on the super wealthy.